Our Process

 Dry Hopping

 Every great IPA deserves a great dry hop.
-Our Rolec DH90 dry hopping system allows us to capture more of those wonderful flavors and aromas from our hops, while greatly reducing how much oxygen comes in contact with the beer.
-This system grinds up the hops and shoots them into a constant flowing stream of beer, carrying them into our tanks where the magic happens.
-It does all this in a sealed, pressurized and CO2 purged vessel.
-What that means to you is you can expect only the freshest and boldest flavors and aromas in our IPAs.
-An added bonus is our brewers love not having to lug hundreds of pounds of hops up a 20 foot ladder to dose them in manually!
+Our Rolec DH90 dry hopping system lets us capture more of the bright flavors and aromas from our hops while minimizing oxygen contact with the beer.
+The system grinds the hops and injects them into a constant stream of beer, delivering them to our tanks in a sealed, pressurized, CO2-purged environment.
+The result is IPAs with the freshest, boldest hop character in every sip.
+As a bonus, our brewers no longer have to haul hundreds of pounds of hops up a 20-foot ladder to add them by hand!

 Inline Carbonation